maplibre/maplibre-gl-js/docs/tests.md

 preset: "ts-jest"
 ```

-A preset that is used as a base for typescript test.
+A default used as the basis for typescript tests.
 See https://github.com/kulshekhar/ts-jest.

 ##### rootDir